Nutrition & Health Philosophy

-As a Registered Dietitian Nutritionist, I am passionate about guiding women on their path to wellness.
+As a Registered Dietitian Nutritionist, I am passionate about guiding individuals on their path to wellness.
 My greatest joy is watching the transformation of my clients as they discover a vibrant and healthy life, free from fad diets and food preoccupation.
-A lifestyle in which they find pleasure in eating, while also honoring their body with gentle nutrition.
+A lifestyle in which they find pleasure in eating, while also honoring their body and health with gentle nutrition.

-What I’ve learned after years in the field is that so many women in pursuit of health and wellness become hyper focused on managing food, weight and shrinking their body.
+What I’ve learned after years in the medical field is that so many people in pursuit of health and wellness become hyper focused on managing food, weight and shrinking their body.
+There’s a common belief that there MUST be some diet out there to remedy every health condition.
+Unfortunately, when these diets fail, people are left feeling that it’s THEIR fault, not the diet.
+In reality, a sustainable approach to nutrition would be much more likely to produce the long term results they desire.

 We live in a society that glorifies losing the “last 10 pounds,” tracking every calorie and “burning off” last night’s dessert as a punishment for lack of “willpower.”

-I’ve witnessed countless well-intentioned women strive for the unrealistic thin ideal, paying an expensive price to the detriment of both physical and mental health.
+I’ve witnessed countless well-intentioned clients strive for the unrealistic thin ideal, paying an expensive price to the detriment of both physical and mental health.
+Often these harmful dieting behaviors WORSEN their existing health concerns.
 Ultimately, they find themselves trapped in the destructive cycle of dieting and find me when they’re ready to break free.

 Do you resonate with this dilemma?